 You absolutely can go to Versailles on your own by taking an RER train from Paris and pre-booking a Versailles entrance ticket.
 But this is another one of those outings that I really, truly feel is best done with a guide.

 Elliot and I opted to book a full-day bike-based tour to Versailles that ended up being one of our favorite experiences of our entire trip!
+(Read all about it in detail here.)

 We booked this tour with Boutique Bike Tours, which includes a quick train ride to Versailles, a guided tour of the palace as soon as it opens to beat the crowds, a guided walk around the gardens and fountains, time to shop for lunch at a local market, and a picnic alongside the Grand Canal at Versailles.